 In this case, the defeature function resulted in the lowest deviation from the original surface; however, this is not always the case.
 Each of the three functions was found to be successful in addressing missing data, and all warrant exploration on areas of the vessel that are geometrically similar to that where the missing data occurs to identify which function works best in each individual case.
 Additionally, the results of these comparisons should augment any publication as supplementary data.

-Our work with 3D morphometrics employs sliding point data along a spline to compare various aspects of vessel shape (currently a consensus configuration), and selecting the correct function to address missing data in a sample could potentially impact our results.
+My work with geometric morphometrics employs landmarks and sliding adaptive semilandmarks along a spline to compare various aspects of vessel shape, and selecting the correct function to address missing data in a sample could potentially impact those results.
 Through making an informed decision regarding which function to implement, we are mitigating a–potentially–higher degree of error within our sample.